Zer67/belote_L_A/README.md

 # belote_L_A
 a simple program which let someone play the famous game belote.
+What a projet !